-- To be on the safe side, you can leave a 1-foot-wide swath of ground mulch-free all along your foundation (and keep the ground here as dry as you can).
+- To be on the safe side, leave a 1-foot-wide swath of ground mulch-free all along your foundation (and keep the ground here as dry as you can).

-- Outside of this "mulch-free zone," you may apply mulch (as people often do to suppress weeds in their foundation plantings), but limit its depth to just a few inches and inspect it vigilantly for termites.
+- Outside of this mulch-free zone, apply mulch (as people often do to suppress weeds in their foundation plantings), but limit its depth to just a few inches, and inspect it vigilantly for termites.

 Now that you have the short answer, let's explore this issue in greater depth.

 When it comes to termite control, opinions vary on the degree of caution you must exercise when applying mulch near a house.
 But when mulching foundation plantings, you should, at the very least, be aware of termite issues, especially if:

 - Termites are known to be a concern in your area.